 Don’t be bullied or intimidated by your employer.
 You have rights, and the employment law attorneys at Leventhal Sar LLC are passionate about protecting them.

-Contact us today by completing the form on this page or calling 720.667.3030 to discuss your case for free.
+Call Leventhal Sar LLC at 720-667-3030 to discuss your case for free.
 We welcome clients from Cherry Creek, Aurora and throughout the Denver area.

-Types of Employee Harassament and Discrimination
+Types of Employee Harassment and Discrimination

 - National origin